ncshy/Linux-Investigations/investigate_stack_x86_64/README.md

 ```
 1145:   55                      push   %rbp
 ```
-This pushes the previous frame pointer rbp(or also called base pointer) onto the stack and decrements the rsp value by 8(for 64bit system, addresses are 8 bytes). <br>
+This  decrements the rsp value by 8(for 64bit system, addresses are 8 bytes) and pushes the previous frame pointer rbp(or also called base pointer) onto the stack.<br>
 Also note that the stack grows downward for x86 system. <br>

 ```